EQuimper/nodejs-api-boilerplate/README.md

 For security have add a whitelist function for your `req.body` coming from the front end.
 You can take a look of it in the `contants.js` file.

----

-## Api Doc

-Api doc his hosted on surge.
-[Link](http://equimper-nodejs-api-boilerplate.surge.sh/).
-For change the url and have your own docs just add you link in the `.env` file.

 ```js
 const WHITELIST = {
   posts: {